 Manatee School Of Arts/sciences

-- Manatee School Of Arts/sciences's student population of 135 students has stayed relatively flat over five school years.
+- Manatee School Of Arts/sciences's student population of 159 students has grown by 18% over five school years.

 |School Type||Charter School|